 Gaida: From our current seasonal offerings it’s hands down the Spring Latte.
 In-house lavender-chamomile syrup, espresso and High Lawn farm milk topped with local bee pollen, steamed or iced.
 Another one of our all time best sellers is the New Orleans Latte.
 A silky smooth latte with our in-house chicory root syrup.
 It turned out to be such a popular drink that it earned a permanent spot in our menu all year round.

 Q: What is your favorite drink?

-Gaida: Whenever Natalie and I go to another coffee shop I get a single origin espresso and a filter coffee, and she gets a seasonal drink.
+Gaida: Whenever I go to another coffee shop I get a single origin espresso and a filter coffee, and my wife gets a seasonal drink.
 It’s a thing now.

 Q: How do you determine your seasonal beverages?

 Gaida: We think of all the different herbs, spices and fruits that are in season and taste if it works!
 There have been some curdled, gone-wrong ideas and failed experiments but for the most part we tend to come up with at least a few flavor combinations that work either with milk, seltzer or tonic; and if it doesn’t work with espresso it might work with chocolate or matcha!
 We try to make sure there are always options for everyone, whether you’re vegan, lactose intolerant, prefer decaf or tea.

 Q: What is The Coffee Trike?

 Gaida: The Coffee Trike is a mobile espresso bar on three wheels established in 2012.
 It was originally a street vending operation serving customers on Greenway until it hit a hard spell in the 2015-2016 season.
 That’s when we bought it and over the years turned it into a catering service for every occasion from corporate events to private functions, weddings and movie sets.
 This side of our business has been impacted most severely by the pandemic and made us all the more grateful to have a coffee shop here in JP.

 Q: What else would you like to tell people about yourself and Tokava?